AKheli/RepairTS/README.md

 ## Downstream Evaluation

 The downstream evaluation assesses the effectiveness of repaired time series data on practical tasks, including classification, regression, and forecasting.
-This evaluation ensures that repairs not only restore data integrity but also improve the performance of real-world applications.
+This evaluation ensures that repairs not only restore data quality but also improve the performance of real-world applications.
 The implementation is available under the `downstream/` folder, containing code for loading datasets, training models, and reporting task-specific metrics.

 ---